itsjeffro/deploy/README.md

 ## Deployments

 Given that the deployment process uses symlinks.
 The user performing the deployment actions will be required to have the ability to reload the php-fpm service on the server.
 You may create a deployment hook which does this after the "Clean Up" action.

-## Folder Structure

-During the first deployment, a few directories (current, releases) will be created.
-With the combination of symlinks, will allow for zero-downtime deployments.
-For each successful deployment, a new release directory will be created and the "current" link will be updated to point to the new release.

-* current (symlink) -> 20190102235900
-* releases
-    * 20190102235900 (date YmdHis)
-    * 20190101235900